 Ed Lavergne is a Principal in the Washington, D.C. office of Fish & Richardson responsible for co-managing the firm’s Regulatory and Government Affairs practice.
 He is a Certified Information Privacy Professional (CIPP-US) and an active member of the International Association of Privacy Professionals.
 He advises clients on data security and privacy issues including geo-location tracking, online behavioral advertising, data breach and incident response planning, internal data security and privacy policies, and external privacy statements.
 He also handles complex commercial transactions and counsels clients on issues involving advertising, marketing, wireless communications, and compliance with Federal Communications Commission and Federal Trade Commission regulations.
 His clients include media and entertainment companies, book publishers, hotels, resorts and casinos, public and private schools, colleges and universities, and non-profit organizations.
 Ed Lavergne was selected as a Washington, D.C.
-Super Lawyer in communications law by Thomson Reuters in 2012, 2013, 2014, and 2015.
+Super Lawyer in communications law by Thomson Reuters from 2012 – 2017.
 He received a B.S. and M.S. from Ithaca College, and his J.D. from Georgetown University.

 Member, International Association of Privacy Professionals - Certified CIPP-US.
 Founder and former Chairman of Funds for Learning, LLC, an educational technology consulting firm.
 Former Public Policy Counsel for the National Association for Information Services and the Interactive Services Association (representing the online services industry).

 Selected as “Washington, D.C.
 Super Lawyer” (Communications Law) by Thompson Reuters (2012 – 2017).